davidgasquez/handbook/Automation.md

   2. Create automation equivalents.
 Add command-line snippets to replace steps.
   3. Create automation.
 Create a script that runs everything.
 - Drive standards through automation and building internal tools/scripts rather than through extensive [[documentation]].
+  - Standards can help to reduce this friction but take time.
+Before jumping into standards processes, [consider other ways to encourage consistency](https://blog.ldodds.com/2023/09/18/consistency-before-standards/).
 - Makefiles are a great way to document and consolidate different projects of a team.
 Each project should have a `make` that runs it, and perhaps a `make deploy` to deploy it.
 Language and tool independent!